morlikowski/ecological-fallacy/README.md

 Example: `poetry run python -m ecological_fallacy.run experiments/0.2-baseline/`

 The script expects a path to an experiment directory as the only argument.
 The experiment directory is expected to contain a `config.json` and will be used to write results to a CSV file.
 Example files for configs and results can be found in the subdirectories of `experiments/`.

+## Tests

+There a tests in `tests/` for some important parts of the custom code.
+Note that currently a few of the tests expect a data sample in a specific location which can be created with `notebooks/02_create_sample_kumar.ipynb`.